m2faridi/mysql-backup-realtime/README.md

 With this program, you can completely copy the database at runtime

-Edit user,pass host and table name
+Edit user,pass host and DB name

 	var masterDb = mysql.createPool({
 		host: "127.0.0.1",